Development approval process

 - cost of development.

-In most cases, Subsidence Advisory's requirements for standard residential development do not result in increased construction costs and are consistent with the Australian Building Code.
+In most cases, Subsidence Advisory's requirements for standard residential development do not result in increased construction costs and are consistent with the National Construction Code.

 Development applications can be lodged directly with Subsidence Advisory or as an Integrated Development through your local council.

 Guidelines set out the requirements for building on a property based on potential mine subsidence risks.